-Slope/Depressional Outflow PFO/PSS/PEM wetlands (Wetland M-1) and Depressional PFO/PSS/PEM wetlands (Wetland M-2) will be created in the Central Basin, and Slope PFO/PSS/PEM wetlands (Wetland M-3) and Depressional PFO/PSS/PEM wetland (Wetland M-4) will be created in the Western Basin to compensate for impacts to palustrine forested Slope and Depressional habitats.
-Depressional wet meadow wetlands will be created in the Central and Eastern Basins (Wetlands M-5 and M-6).
-These wetlands will be created by capturing direct precipitation and ponding it in these areas.
-These wetlands will mitigate for the ARSC wetlands.
+Slope/Depressional Outflow PFO/PSS/PEM wetlands (Wetland M-1) and a Depressional PFO/PSS/PEM wetland (Wetland M-2) will be created in the Central Basin, and a large Slope/Depressional PFO/PSS/PEM wetland (Wetland M-3) will be created in the Western Basin to compensate for impacts to palustrine forested and emergent, Slope, Depressional, and Depressional Outflow habitats.
+Depressional wet prairie wetlands will be created in the Central and Eastern Basins (Wetlands M-4, M-5, M-6, M-7, M-8, M-9, and M-10) by capturing direct precipitation and ponding it in these areas.
+These wetlands will mitigate for the ARSC wetland impacts.

-In the Central Basin, Perennial Stream 1-A presently conveys water through Wetland A then flows subsurface and via overland flow to the southeast into the proposed mining area and into Wetland M where it eventually flows into Intermittent Stream B (Figure 5).
-Water from Wetland B also flows subsurface to Wetland M. The Plan in the Central Basin will capture the flow that currently flows out of Perennial Stream 1-A, Wetland A, and Wetland B and into the upper portion of Wetland M. The design will capture that water, route it around the mining area, and then reconnect to the existing channel (Intermittent Stream B) in the lower portion of Wetland M. Site grading in this area is designed to sustain hydrologic conditions similar to the impacted Wetland M along with establishing similar wetland vegetation.
-Mitigation areas in the Central Basin are located adjacent to the northern, western, and southern limits of the proposed quarry, in an area degraded by past logging practices.
+In the Central Basin, Perennial Stream 1-A presently conveys water through Wetland A then flows subsurface on shallow bedrock and via overland flow towards the southeast into the proposed mining area and into portions of Wetland M where it eventually flows into Intermittent Stream B

+(Figure 6).
+Water from the portion of Wetland B in the Central Basin also flows subsurface on shallow bedrock to Wetland M. The Plan in the Central Basin will capture the flow that currently flows out of Perennial Stream 1-A, Wetland A, and portions of Wetland B and into the upper portion of Wetland M. The design will redirect that water into the created Perennial Stream MS-1 channel, which will meander around the mining area through a forested, scrub-shrub, emergent wetland complex, and then reconnect to the existing channel (Intermittent Stream B) in the lower portion of Wetland M that is located outside of the mining area.
+Where needed, an elevated berm would be constructed in uplands between the mitigation areas and the mining area to prevent the loss of wetland hydrology into the mining area.
+Similarly, an elevated berm would be constructed in uplands between the mitigation areas and the existing unimpacted wetlands, as needed.
+Site grading for the created stream channel and fringe wetland complex is designed to sustain hydrologic conditions similar to the impacted portions of Wetland M along with establishing similar wetland vegetation.
+Also similar to existing conditions, the lower reach of Perennial Stream MS-1 may not flow during summer months.
+Mitigation areas in the Central Basin are located adjacent to the northern, western, and southern limits of the proposed guarry, in areas degraded by past logging and agricultural practices.

-In the Western Basin, surface and subsurface water flows from the hillside to the north, down a small ridge, and into portions of Wetlands B and TT, Ephemeral Stream B, and Wetland C (Figure 5).
-During high water periods, this flow discharges through a perched pipe located approximately 5 feet above the ground surface elevation at the southwest boundary of Wetland C. This pipe lies in a fill embankment supporting a residential development to the west of the project site.
-The embankment and perched pipe serve as control structures to retain water in Wetland C and discharge during high-water periods.
-Some water that currently flows into Wetland C and the perched pipe will be captured and allowed to spread out into the area adjacent to Wetland C by grading around the wetland.
-There is adequate water in this area to provide sufficient hydrology to the created wetlands without impacting the existing Wetland C.
+In the Western Basin, surface and subsurface water flows from the hillside to the north, down a small ridge, and into portions of Wetlands B and TT, Ephemeral Stream B, and Wetland C (Figure 6).
+During high water periods, this flow discharges through a perched pipe located approximately 5 feet above the ground surface elevation at the southwest boundary of Wetland C. This pipe lies in a fill embankment constructed as part of a residential development to the west of the project site.
+The embankment and perched pipe serve as control structures to retain water in Wetland C and the perched pipe receives discharge from Wetland C during high-water periods.
+Some water that currently flows into Wetland C and the perched pipe will be captured and allowed to spread out into the mitigation area adjacent to Wetland C by grading outside of and around the wetland.
+Wetland C is not proposed to be impacted.
+There is adequate water in this area to provide sufficient hydrology to the created wetlands without impacting Wetland C.